Community Police Academy

 Community Police Academy is a free four-week program designed to give eligible community members an idea of what it’s like to protect and serve on campus.

 Its Community Police Academy is a free four-week program designed to give eligible community members an idea of what it’s like to protect and serve on campus, while affording OSUPD yet another opportunity to learn first-hand about subjects and issues that matter to the university community.

 Each session consists of weekly classes at Blankenship Hall where participants will discuss OSUPD programs, policies and procedures.
-The comprehensive instruction includes open discussion and scenario-based role playing, concluding with an optional ride-along.
+The comprehensive instruction includes open discussion and scenario-based role playing.

 It is hoped that Community Police Academy graduates both learn more about how OSUPD operates and share insights with their friends and colleagues.